Incubaid/herolib/lib/installers/horus/coordinator/readme.md

 ## Requirements

 - **Dependencies**:
-  - Rust toolchain (automatically installed)
+  - Rust toolchain (automatically installed if not present)
   - Git (for cloning repository)
-  - Redis (automatically installed and started)
+  - Redis (must be pre-installed and running)
   - Mycelium (must be installed and running separately)

 ## Architecture